• Glossary

 Article

-Know the eight most common DNS records
+Know the eight most common DNS record types

 There are dozens of DNS record types.
 Understanding the most common ones can help you detect threats and keep on top of what’s happening on your network.